 Coffee was available from a coffee machine and cold drinks from the fridge.
 The lounge also had a beer tap.
 We didn't find strong spirits or wine.

 The catering was quite ordinary.
-The lack of warm food selections aside from the soup made us to decide for this 3-star rating.
+The lack of warm food selections aside from the soup made us decide for this 3-star rating.
 Catering tables were refilled on time and dining tables were cleaned fast.

 Friendliness of the Customer Service

 Dan Lounge in the concourse C is a good lounge.
-Paying 36 euros for a single visit gives you enough value for you money.
+Paying 36 euros for a single visit gives you enough value for your money.
 You get a relaxing atmosphere to wait for your flights and tasty snacks and drinks.
 The lounge would be even better if it had toilets and showers and that if it was a little bigger.

 Would you like to have more information about airport lounges.
 We have also written the Ultimate Guide to Airport Lounges.
 Check it to learn the best ways to get in.

 Visiting Israel is a unique experience not because of the strictest security control we've ever had in all our travels.
-Leaving the country will be more comfortable when you arrive the airport early and spend your time in the lounge.
+Leaving the country will be more comfortable when you arrive at the airport early and spend your time in the lounge.
 Dan Lounge in the concourse C is a good choice.
 We expect the other Dan Lounge to be quite similar.